-Another name for the tuk-tuk was the Asian rickshaw; this is because the tuk-tuk as a vehicle to carry passengers and goods was inspired by an actual Asian Rickshaw.
-It used to be a person would pull another person in a rickshaw, but then a motor was put on the back of the rickshaw to allow for a driver to pull the passengers in a kind of wagon.
+Another name for the tuk-tuk was the Asian rickshaw because the tuk-tuk as a vehicle to carry passengers and goods was inspired by an actual Asian Rickshaw.
+It used to be a person who would pull another person in a rickshaw, but then a motor was put on the back of the rickshaw to allow a driver to pull the passengers in a wagon.
 This was the start of the Tuk-tuk for passengers to travel in.

 Fact 3 – Tuk Tuks or Auto Rickshaws are found around the world.

-Here is a list of the places that have been known to have a three-wheeled light vehicle or a tuk-tuk: Egypt, Gaza, Madagascar, Nigeria, South Africa, Sudan, Tanzania, Zimbabwe, Bangladesh, Cambodia.
+Here is a list of places known to have a three-wheeled light vehicle or a tuk-tuk: Egypt, Gaza, Madagascar, Nigeria, South Africa, Sudan, Tanzania, Zimbabwe, Bangladesh, and Cambodia.
 China, India, Indonesia, Nepal, Pakistan, Philippines, Sri Lanka, Thailand, France, Italy, United Kingdom, El Salvador, Guatemala, Cuba, Peru, and Iraq, to name a few.

 Fact 4 – The US at one time had a vehicle similar to a tuk-tuk

-In the 1950s and 1960’s the United States Postal service used a three-wheel vehicle called the Westcoaster Mailster to deliver mail.
+In the 1950s and 1960s, the United States Postal service used a three-wheel vehicle called the Westcoaster Mailster to deliver mail.
 This small vehicle could haul up to 500 pounds of mail.
-In 1966 there were about 17,700 Westcoaster Mailster’s in operation around the United States.
-There were also other smaller vehicles for parking enforcement and other kinds of applications.
+In 1966, about 17,700 Westcoaster Mailsters were in operation around the United States.
+There were also other smaller vehicles for parking enforcement and other applications.
 Though not the same as the tuk-tuk, it is quite similar in that it has three wheels.

-Fact 5 – The name is from the sound the Tuk-tuk makes.
+Fact 5 – The name comes from the sound the Tuk-tuk makes.

 The name Tuk-tuk comes from the sound that the Tuk-tuk makes.
 If you have ever been in a tuk-tuk, you can easily realize that the Tuk-tuk can make some popping or other sounds when it starts up or at other times.
 So this is where the name tuk-tuk came from.
 In Egypt, the tuk-tuks are called to toks.